Excel INDEX MATCH Function (Table of Contents)

-We can see that the function has captured the correct value for the 2018 sales value associated with country India.
-This is how we can use INDEX MATCH function under different scenarios.
+We can see that the function has captured the correct value for the 2018 sales value associated with the country India.
+This is how we can use the INDEX MATCH function under different scenarios.
 Let’s wrap the things with some points to be remembered.

 Things to Remember